-- Give weight to incoming Advanced Placement (or International Baccalaureate), and Dual Enrollment courses based upon the MCS weighted grading scale. - Give weight only to Honors/PreAP courses that are recognized as such by Madison City Schools since the Honors level is not nationally standardized - Give MCS weight to Advanced Placement (or International Baccalaureate) courses even if the previous school did not weight AP since AP is a nationally standardized curriculum.
+- Give weight to incoming Advanced Placement (or International Baccalaureate), and Dual Enrollment courses based upon the MCS weighted grading scale. - Give weight to Honors/PreAP courses that are recognized as such by Madison City Schools and/or Honors/PreAP courses that are recognized on the transcript of the previous school. - Give MCS weight to Advanced Placement (or International Baccalaureate) courses even if the previous school did not weight AP since AP is a nationally standardized curriculum.